Sukriva/cloud-rock-star-2020/Week 2.1 - Add Helsinki Outdoor route API/README.md

 Fantastic!
 Week 2.1 is complete! :smile:

-At this point you have added data to your first Node.js application on IBM Cloud using Cloud Foundry public environment.
+At this point you have added data to your first Node.js application on IBM Cloud using Cloud Foundry public environment. **Do not delete Fetch you just made because we do not save data!** The good thing in Fetch API is that your data is always be updated and you don't have to thinkg updating your data. :blush:

 Now that you have outrood routes data it's time to fecth weather data.
 Go to [ Week 2.2 - Add Weather API](https://github.com/Sukriva/mimmitkoodaa-cloud-rock-star/tree/master/Week%202.2%20-%20Add%20Weather%20API).